John Entwistle: Death and legacy

 On Pete Townshend's website, Townshend and Roger Daltrey published a tribute, saying, "The Ox has left the building—we've lost another great friend.
 Thanks for your support and love.
 Pete and Roger."

-Entwistle's mansion, Quarwood, and some of his personal effects were later sold off to meet the demands of the Inland Revenue; he had worked for the agency from 1962 to 1963 as a tax officer before being demoted to filing clerk, prior to joining the Who.

-One aspect of Entwistle's life which emerged after his death came as a surprise even to those closest to him, including the members of the Who.
+One aspect of Entwistle's life that emerged after his death came as a surprise even to those closest to him, including the members of the Who.
 "It wasn't until the day of his funeral that I discovered that he'd spent most of his life as a Freemason", said Townshend.

-Welsh bassist Pino Palladino, who had previously played on several of Townshend's solo studio albums, took over for Entwistle onstage when the Who resumed their postponed US tour on 1 July 2002 at the Hollywood Bowl.
+Pino Palladino, who had previously played bass on several of Townshend's solo studio albums, took over for Entwistle onstage when the Who resumed their postponed US tour on 1 July 2002 at the Hollywood Bowl.
 Townshend and Daltrey spoke at length about their reaction to Entwistle's death.
 Some of their comments can be found on The Who Live in Boston DVD.

-On the opening night of their Vapor Trails tour, which began in Hartford, Connecticut on 28 June 2002 (the night after Entwistle's death), Geddy Lee of Rush dedicated the band's performance of the song "Between Sun and Moon" to Entwistle.
+On the opening night of Rush's Vapor Trails tour, which began in Hartford, Connecticut on 28 June 2002 (the night after Entwistle's death), vocalist/bassist Geddy Lee dedicated the band's performance of the song "Between Sun and Moon" to Entwistle.

-Pearl Jam's seventh studio album Riot Act, released in late 2002, was dedicated to Entwistle, among others.
+Pearl Jam's seventh studio album Riot Act, released in November 2002, was dedicated to Entwistle, among others.

 Oasis played a cover version of "My Generation" during their Summer 2002 European Tour as a tribute to Entwistle.
-Beady Eye's single "The Beat Goes On", from their 2011 album Different Gear, Still Speeding, contains a reference to Entwistle and bandmate Keith Moon, with the lyric: "The Ox and Moon were counting me in, I had to give in".

 In some concerts of the Red Hot Chili Peppers' By the Way Tour, such as the gig at Slane Castle in 2003, Flea got on stage wearing a version of the skeleton suit Entwistle wore during the Who's 1970 tour, as a tribute.